Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/03-vitis_classic_to_unified_migration/README.md

 ## Vitis Classic workspace to Unified workspace Migration Demo

 The Vitis Classic IDE is now deprecated from the 2025.1 release and therefore the Classic IDE to Vitis Unified IDE migration utility is no longer available as of 2025.1.
-You can either use the migration utility from a previous release (2024.2, 2024.1 or 2023.2) and then upgrade the project, or perform the migration manually.
 Follow the steps below for manual migration.

 ### Manual Migration